Inclusive $J/\psi$ productions in pp collisions at $\sqrt{s}=$ 5.02, 7, and 13 TeV with the PACIAE model: Results and discussions

 The upper row panels of Fig. \ref{fig:all_ph_for} present the $p_{\rm T}$-differential inclusive $J/\psi$ cross sections at forward rapidity in pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV.
 The markers are the same as those at mid-rapidity in Fig. \ref{fig:all_ph_mid}.
 The middle row panels show the ratio between the experimental data and the inclusive $J/\psi$ results from the PACIAE model.
 These ratios indicate that the model agrees with the data within 30$\%$.
 We emphasize that the $J/\psi$ productions at middle and forward rapidities are studied simultaneously.
 In the high $p_{\rm T}$ region, the model overestimates the data for all the three energies.
-The lower row panels show the production fractions of the NRQCD, cluster collapse, and non-prompt components in the inclusive $J/\psi$ yield, with their average values at forward rapidity summarized in Table \ref{tab:fractions_Jpsi_in_inclusive}.
-At forward rapidity, the collision energy dependence of these fractions at forward rapidity is consistent with that at mid-rapidity.
-However, the magnitudes are distinctly different, with enhancements for the NRQCD and cluster collapse and a suppression for the non-prompt component.
+The lower row panels show the production fractions of the NRQCD, the cluster collapse, and the non-prompt components in the inclusive $J/\psi$ yield, with their $p_{\rm T}$-average values at forward rapidity summarized in Table \ref{tab:fractions_Jpsi_in_inclusive}.
+At forward rapidity, the energy dependence of these fractions is consistent with that observed at mid-rapidity.
+However, their absolute values differ significantly: the contributions from both the NRQCD and cluster collapse processes are enhanced, while the non-prompt component is suppressed.
+This could be understood as follows.
+The forward rapidity region amplifies an asymmetric collision environment where the extremely high density of small-$x$ partons significantly enhances the $J/\psi$ productioin from the NRQCD and the cluster collapse processes, while the scarcity of large-$x$ partons suppresses the bottom-quark production, which requires a higher energy threshold.
+This in turn reduces the non-prompt $J/\psi$ yield from the $b$-hadron weak decays.